faisalmemon/ios-crash-dump-analysis-book/markdown/AppleSilicon.md

 /Library/Apple/usr/libexec/oah
 ```

-Within this directory is the runtime engine, `runtime_t8027`, the translator `oahd-helper`, a command line tool `translate_tool`, and other artefacts.
+Within this directory is the runtime engine, `runtime_t8027`, the translator `oahd-helper`, a command line tool `translate_tool`, and other artifacts.
 Its operation is largely transparent to end users apart from a small startup delay or slightly lower performance.
 From a crash dump perspective, we see its presence in terms of memory footprint, exception helper and runtime helpers.

 ### Rosetta limitations